Typhoon Doksuri: China

 Rescue workers evacuate flood-affected people in Zhuozhou.

 Xi Jinping, General Secretary of the Chinese Communist Party and President of China, urged local officials to make every effort to find individuals who are missing or trapped.
 Chinese Premier Li Qiang called for all-out efforts during rescue and relief operations and stressed that ensuring people's lives and safety is a top priority.
 While inspecting relief efforts local Communist Party secretary Ni Yuefeng commented that Hebei should "serve as the capital's moat", prompting criticism online.

 Chinese officials earmarked ¥90 million (US$12.6 million) from the central natural disaster-relief funds for the provinces of Fujian, Guangdong, and Zhejiang on July 28.
 The Ministry of Finance also allocated ¥842 million (US$117 million) to 12 provinces including Hebei for agricultural disaster prevention and mitigation and water conservancy disaster relief on July 31.

 The National Development and Reform Commission stated that it would immediately set aside ¥100 million (US$13.9 million) from the national budget for post-disaster emergency restoration and reconstruction of infrastructure and public service facilities in areas severely affected in Beijing and Hebei.

 The Ministry of Agriculture and Rural Affairs announced US$60 million in flood relief money to help the region's farm sector.
 JD.com announced the donation of ¥30 million (US$4.18 million) in materials to aid flood prevention in Beijing, Tianjin and Hebei.
 Apple CEO Tim Cook said that Apple would donate to flood relief efforts in Beijing and the surrounding Hebei province.
 Xiaomi also provided an amount of ¥25 million (US$3.48 million) towards disaster relief efforts in Beijing and Hebei.
 Condolences to China were expressed by most countries, including the United States, Taiwan, and Ukraine.

 Retirement

 On January 19, 2024, PAGASA retired the name Egay from the rotating naming lists due to extreme damage and loss of life it caused, particularly in Northern Luzon and it will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR); it was officially replaced by Emil for the 2027 season.

-After the season, the Typhoon Committee announced that the name Doksuri, along with two others, would be removed from the naming lists.
+After the season, the Typhoon Committee announced that the name Doksuri, along with two others, would be removed from the naming lists due to the damages it brought in the Philippines and China.
 In the spring of 2025, the name was officially replaced by Bori for future seasons, which means "barley" in Korean.